 Woolmers Estate is listed on the World Heritage List of 11 Australian convict sites, along with other sites such as Port Arthur and the Hyde Park Barracks in Sydney.
-Unlike these sites, at Woolmers Estate you are welcome to sleep where our ancestors slept and to experience first-hand the places where our history was made.

 We have taken six of our historic cottages and turned them into 3 ½ star quality accommodation with modern conveniences while keeping the authentic feel of the 1840s convict era.
 This unique self contained colonial accommodation overlooks the meandering Macquarie River in Tasmania, treed farming land, ever-changing scenery and mountainous backdrop which come together to create a memorable experience for visitors.

 Coachmans Cottage sleeps six people and has three upstairs bedrooms, the first bedroom has a queen bed, the second a double bed and the third has twin beds.
 Relax in the very comfortable sitting room of this charming cottage.
 The open fire and fully fitted kitchen, washing machine and dryer make it ideal for a family, or traveling companions.
 The self contained accommodation is a short stroll to the Rose Garden.